 Anonymous (17th century).

 Among his stops was a visit to Florence, where he dined with Grand Duke Francisco I de’ Medici and Bianca Cappello at the palace laboratory known as the Casino di San Marco.
 At the time, their son Don Antonio was a four year old toddler as was, in another quarter of the city, future glassmaker Antonio Neri.
 Within a few years both Francesco and Bianca would be dead, both stricken with pernicious malaria.
 Don Antonio would be sidelined as the future grand duke by his uncle, Cardinal Ferdinando de’ Medici.
-Don Antonio would inherit the laboratory complex and devote his time to the secrets of nature, where Antonio Neri would be employed as an alchemist.
+Don Antonio would inherit the laboratory complex and devote his time to the secrets of nature, where Antonio Neri would be employed as an alchemist and glassmaker.

 What makes Montaigne’s journal remarkable is his clear, direct observation; his account is an unapologetic window into the thoughts and observations of a sixteenth century traveler.
 Here some excerpts from his account: